The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Introduction

 In the cases of $\Zp$-covers of knots, Fox--Weber's formula asserts that the cyclic resultants of the Alexander polynomials coincide with the sizes of torsion subgroups of the 1st homology groups.
-We calculate the $p$-adic limits of $|H_1(X_{p^n})_{\rm tor}|$ for the $\Zp$-covers of torus knots $T_{a,b}$ and twist knots $J(2,2m)$ to establish Propositions \ref{prop.torusknots}, \ref{prop.twistknots}.
-We remark in Subsection \ref{ss.rem} that there are several possible analogues of Weber's class number problem for knots; one is ours and another is due to Livingston \cite{Livingston2002GT}.
+We calculate the $p$-adic limits of $|H_1(X_{p^n})_{\rm tor}|$ for the $\Zp$-covers of torus knots $T_{a,b}$ and twist knots $J(2,2m)$ to establish Propositions \ref{prop.torusknots}, \ref{prop.twistknots}, \ref{prop.Atiyah}, \emph{completing the table of the cases with the $p$-adic limits being in $\Z$.} Moreover, we give a systematic study of the Iwasawa $\nu$-invariants and answer the following question (Propositions \ref{prop.nu>0}, \ref{prop.nu.knot}): \emph{ Find $\Zp$-covers $(X_{ep^n}\to X_e)_n$ with $e\in \Z_{>0}$ of twist knots $J(2,2n)$ such that the base $p$-class numbers $|H_1(X_e)_{(p)}|$ are small and $\nu$'s are arbitrary large.} In Subsection \ref{ss.rem}, we discuss several possible analogues of Weber's problem for knots; we remark Livingston's results in \cite{Livingston2002GT} and point out further problems in view of the Sato--Tate conjecture.

 In the cases of constant $\Zp$-extensions of function fields, the cyclic resultants of the Frobenius polynomials coincide with the sizes of the degree zero divisor class groups.
-In Section \ref{s.ac}, we recollect basic facts of function fields, state an analogue of Fox--Weber's formula for constant extensions of function fields (Proposition \ref{FoxWeberFF}), and investigate several examples of elliptic curves over finite fields.
-We also point out conditions for the $p$-adic limit value being 0 and 1 using the notions of supersinguler primes and anomalous primes (Proposition \ref{prop.EC}).
+In Section \ref{s.ac}, we recollect basic facts of function fields, state an analogue of Fox--Weber's formula for constant extensions of function fields (\Cref{FoxWeberFF}), and study elliptic curves over finite fields.
+We point out conditions for the $p$-adic limit value being 0 and 1 using the notions of supersingular primes and anomalous primes, as well as \emph{complete the list of the cases with the $p$-adic limits being in $\Z$} (\Cref{prop.EC}, \ref{prop.Atiyah.elliptic}).
+We also give a systematic study of the Iwasawa $\nu$-invariant and answer the following question (Propositions \ref{prop.nu>0.elliptic}, \ref{prop.classify.elliptic}): \emph{ Find constant $\Zp$-extensions $(k_{ep^n}/k_e)_n$ with $e\in \Z_{>0}$ of the function field of elliptic curves over $\F_l$ such that the base $p$-class numbers $|{\rm Cl}^0(k_e)_{(p)}|$ are small and $\nu$'s are arbitrarily large.}